Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Diabetes is a disorder of glucose metabolism and that means reduced energy

-In essence diabetes is a disorder of energy metabolism.
-The body (including the brain which has a particularly high energy requirement – some 25% of the total body’s needs) relies on blood sugar (glucose) to provide cellular energy.
+In essence, diabetes is a disorder of energy metabolism.
+The body (including the brain uses up about 25% of the total energy when the body is at rest) relies on blood sugar (glucose) to provide cellular energy.
 The insulin hormone transports glucose from the bloodstream into the cells.
 When insulin is impaired, as in diabetes, blood sugar (glucose) levels become too high.

 Most of the attention in diabetes is focused (and rightly so) on the devastating effects that high blood sugar can cause, but what is often missed is the fact that untreated diabetes is a state of energy deficiency.
 After all, if insulin does not move glucose into the cells, the cells lack the energy they need to function properly.